 Current regulations insist that a mammalian cell biopharmaceutical manufacturing process must contain two related methods to remove contaminating viruses one of which must be filtration.
-Failure to comply would result in significant risk to patients from viral infection.
+Failure to comply would result in a significant risk to patients from viral infection.

 The two most widely used methods are viral removal and viral inactivation.
-Viral removal is a method in which all viruses are simply removed from the sample completely where viral inactivation is one in which the viruses may remain in the final product, but in a non-infective form.
+Viral removal is a method in which all viruses are simply removed from the sample completely whereas viral inactivation is one in which the viruses may remain in the final product, but in a non-infective form.

 Current virus-retentive filters are ultrafilters or microfilters with very small pores.
 Virus filtration membranes are made from hydrophilic PES, hydrophilic PVDF and regenerated cellulose.
 According to the size distribution of viruses that are removed, virus filters can be categorized into retrovirus filters and parvovirus filters.